bat-literature/bat-literature.github.io/datapaper.md

 ### Publishing Metadata

-To publish the batlit metadata only (not pdfs), use the following commands
+To publish the batlit metadata from the source directory (e.g., ```batlit-with-pdfs```) to the target directory (e.g., ```batlit-metadata-only```), use the following commands, replacing the directory names when appropriate.

+:warning: We do *not* publish the pdfs, only the metadata associated with them.

 ```
+# first, go into the source directory
+cd [source dir]

-# first copy provenance index
+# then copy provenance index
 preston cp --algo md5 --type provindex [target dir]/data

 # then copy the provenance